 Auditor

-Except where the provisions of Rule 51.3 apply, there shall be an auditor appointed each year at the Annual General Meeting of the Society and the appointee shall be a member of the Chartered Accountants College of the Institute of Chartered Accountants of New Zealand.
+50.1.
+Except where the provisions of Rule 50.3 apply, there shall be an auditor appointed each year at the Annual General Meeting of the Society and the appointee shall be a member of the Chartered Accountants College and hold a Certificate of Public Practice of Chartered Accountants of Australia and New Zealand.

+50.2.
 It shall be the duty of the auditor to examine and check the books of the Society and see they are properly kept in balance and also to audit the annual balance sheet of the Society.